Table of Contents

 What Is Anxiety?

-In simplest terms, anxiety is a reaction to something stressful.
+In simplest terms, anxiety disorder is a reaction to something stressful.
 Your body has a stress response when you feel threatened by something.
 That can lead you to feel extremely uneasy or apprehensive.
 The uneasiness can lead to panic attacks or compulsive behaviors that are at times inappropriate.

 Anxiety is highly treatable.
 However, many people let it go untreated.
-Anxiety, especially untreated anxiety, can lead to other mental health problems as well as physical illnesses that can affect daily life.
+Anxiety disorders, especially untreated anxiety, can lead to other mental health problems as well as physical illnesses that can affect daily life.
 Some adults with anxiety also experience depression, chronic headaches, problems sleeping, digestion issues, eating disorders, and other chronic disorders.

 Children experience anxiety as well.
 Anxiety can cause academic performance to decline.
 Depression, ADHD (attention deficit-hyperactivity disorder), and eating disorders are sometimes linked to anxiety.
 Children with autism can be particularly prone to anxiety.